Storm surge, beach erosion expected with Nicole's arrival

 Nicole is expected to make landfall before dawn Thursday around Cape Canaveral, Fla., possibly strengthening to a Category 1 hurricane as it approaches the coast.
 It is expected to make a northward sweep across Florida and maintain tropical storm force as it crosses into Georgia west of here around Valdosta by Thursday night, Nelson said.

-That puts the Golden Isles in the right hand quadrant of Nicole's center, sending steady tropical storm force winds here from the southwest, he said.
+That puts the Golden Isles in the right hand quadrant of Nicole’s center and in the path of tropical storm force winds from the southwest, he said.
 County officials expressed concern that those steady southwest winds will hold inland waters, increasing the potential for flooding.

 As of 4 p.m.
 Wednesday, Nicole was out of the Bahamas and churning west toward the Florida coast at 13 mph with sustained winds of 70 mph.
 Storms reach hurricane strength at 74 mph.

-Brisk and steady winds prevailed under overcast skies throughout the day Wednesday across the Golden Isles, a forewarning of Tropical Storm Nicole's size and scope.
+Brisk and steady winds prevailed under overcast skies throughout the day Wednesday across the Golden Isles, a forewarning of Hurricane Nicole’s size and scope.
 Glynn County was experiencing sustained winds of 20 to 30 mph already on Wednesday with gusts of 35 to 40 mph, the weather service said.
-Folks in Glynn County could Nicole's effects strengthening Wednesday night, but the brunt of the storm will be felt here throughout Thursday, Nelson affirmed.
+The brunt of the storm will be felt here throughout Thursday, Nelson affirmed.

-"We're going to have enough wind shear, which is an indicator of a few tornado formations in our rain bands, particularly tomorrow afternoon as as that big rain band rotates north," Nelson said.
+“We’re going to have enough wind shear, which is an indicator of a few tornado formations in our rain bands, particularly (Thursday) afternoon as that big rain band rotates north,” Nelson said.

 “With 40 to 50 mph winds, I anticipate the Sidney Lanier Bridge will close,” Fallon said.

-Likewise, it was the anticipated tropical storm force winds that prompted county schools officials to cancel classes Thursday.
-Schools already are closed Friday for Veteran's Day.
+Anticipated tropical storm force winds also prompted school officials to cancel classes Thursday.
+Schools already are closed Friday for Veteran’s Day.

-"I don't have much of a choice but to close school tomorrow," Spence said.
+“I don’t have much of a choice but to close school (Thursday),” school superintendent Scott Spence said.